 So, all the times I hung out with my French friends and felt totally and completely lost, I was getting something out of it that cannot be found in a French class.
 Even a French class in Paris.
 The more native speakers you can you listen to and interact with, the better.
 I was exposed to different accents, voices, slang, and usually encountered conversational partners eager to help me learn and excited that I was learning their language.
 It made the whole learning process that much more fun and exciting.

 So how does that translate to you learning another language?
 In a perfect world, you would live in a country that speaks the language your are wanting to learn ….. until you become fluent.
 However, that’s not always possible.

 If you can’t move abroad, that’s okay.
 The internet has a plethora of affordable and/or free language resources.
-But most importantly, find ways to hear/view native speakers, especially through content made for native speakers, like television programs, music videos, interviews, and documentaries.
+But most importantly, find ways to hear/view native speakers, especially through content made for native speakers, like television programs, country and rap music videos, interviews, and documentaries.
 Consuming a variety of content on different subjects will help you understand your new language in an authentic context while giving you a better understanding of another culture.

 There’s a lot of anecdotal evidence that supports the idea that countries who subtitle (rather than dubbing) their foreign media content tend to be more proficient at those subtitled languages.
 In a post from The Polyglot Dream, Why Scandinavians Speak Exceptional English they cite the benefits of exposing subtitled media, rather than dubbing, as one of the main reasons for their proficiency in the English language.